Food to Help Reduce Ringing in Your Ears

 - If you decide to make natural cranberry juice it will also help fight anxiety and nervousness.

-You can find wheat germ in natural stores or in the specialty foods section of your grocery store.
+You can find wheat germ in natural stores or in the speciality food section of your grocery store.
 Among its excellent nutrients is vitamin F.

-- Vitamin F is linoleic acid, which allows your body to balance multiple functions.
-It regulates the function of your liver and the assimilation of fats and sugars, while lowering blood pressure…
+- Vitamin F is linoleic acid, which allows your body to regulate the function of your liver and the assimilation of fats and sugars, while, at the same time, lowering blood pressure…

 - In addition to that, the high content of B vitamins in wheat germ help improve your nerve impulses.